Microsoft Teams has emerged as a vital communication and collaboration platform for modern workplaces. As…

-You can also check page diagnostics and performance for the Outlook on the web email client.
+You can also check page diagnostics and performance for Outlook Web Access (OWA).
 Service Watch Browser makes it easier for network administrators to configure the Outlook web app URL in a browser extension.
 When a user accesses OWA, the browser plugin securely collects session data and uploads it to the Exoprise server for aggregation.

 Exoprise CloudReady supports the full suite of Exchange protocols including ActiveSync, OWA, Exchange Web Services, MAPI, and the latest Graph APIs for Outlook and Exchange.
-We’ll cover some of the details for synthetically testing Outlook Web Access:
+We’ll cover some of the details for the outlook monitoring tool synthetically testing Outlook Web Access:

 Headless Browser Test